gsoft-inc/wl-squide/docs/guides/setup-localization.md

 ---
-order: 210
+order: 820
-label: Setup i18next
 ---

-# Setup i18next
+# Setup localization

 Most of the applications that forms the [Workleap](https://workleap.com/) platform are either already bilingual or will be in the future.
 To help feature teams with localized resources, Squide provides a native [plugin](../reference/i18next/i18nextPlugin.md) designed to adapt the [i18next](https://www.i18next.com/) library for federated applications.